Pratikshinde55/Ansible-setup-onAWS/README.md

 ![13](https://github.com/Pratikshinde55/Ansible-setup-onAWS/assets/145910708/4147ebd7-fdc5-4f0f-bee2-e57754dafafb)

-After key add we also check bye using folloowing command:
+- After key add we also check bye using following Command:

+To add EC2 1st time with SSH we need to do manual, While adding they ask password.

     ssh pratik@172.31.44.192